Endothiodon Assemblage Zone: History

 After Scottish-born palaeontologist Robert Broom observed some of the South African fossils Seeley brought to England, he recognized their biological significance and sailed to South Africa to begin collecting and studying fossils in the Karoo region.
 In 1906, he proposed an updated, more precise biostratigraphic division scheme for the Beaufort Group.
-Herein, Broom split Seeley's "zone of Dicynodonts" into a lower and upper section, regarded as the "Endothiodon" and "Cistecephalus" beds, respectively.
+Herein, Broom split Seeley's "zone of Dicynodonts" into a lower and upper section, regarded as the "Endothiodon" and "Kistecephalus" beds, respectively.

 Broom subsequently tabulated the relative abundance of fossil taxa in his proposed biozones in a 1909 occurrence list.
 Two years later, English zoologist D. M. S. Watson visited the South African outcrops.
 In 1914, he claimed that no pariasaurian or dinocephalian remains had been found in the Endothiodon Beds, but that abundant therocephalians and gorgonopsids were present in addition to large 'endothiodon' and very small 'dicynodon' specimens.
 This conflicted with Broom's list, which noted the presence of large 'dicynodons' and the pareiasaur "Propappus" (now regarded as a synonym of Pareiasaurus).
 Watson characterized the Endothiodon based on the presence of this genus in addition to "other large Endothiodonts and peculiar Gorgonopsids, and by the total absence of large Dicynodons".

 Subsequent research by English-South African palaeontologist Sidney H. Haughton reiterated the presence of "Propappus" in these layers.
 Haughton further noted that, in relation to the preceding Tapinocephalus Zone (renamed from Pareiasaurus Zone due to the absence of this genus in those layers), the Endothiodon Zone has a striking absence of large-bodied animals.